opencollective/opencollective-frontend/CONTRIBUTING.md

 Some tips to keep a clean Git history while working on your feature branch:

-- always update from master with `git pull --rebase origin master` or similar
+- always update from main with `git pull --rebase origin main` or similar
 - you might have to `git push origin --force`, that's all right if you're the only one working on the feature branch
 - `git commit --amend` to modify your last commit with "fix", "typo", "prettier" or "eslint" modifications
 - `git rebase --interactive` to rewrite the history